yakaz/elasticsearch.github.com/tutorials/_posts/2012-03-21-deploying-elasticsearch-with-chef-solo.markdown

 For a complex infrastructure, you're most likely to adapt cookbooks to your needs, adjusting their recipes or templates.
-As we have seen, it's trivial to mix “vendor” cookbooks with our own cookbooks: we have downloaded the “stock” _Monit_ and _Nginx_ cookbooks from the internet to the `/var/chef-solo/site-cookbooks/` directory, while cloning a custom ElasticSearch cookbook to the `/var/chef-solo/cookbooks` directory.
+As we have seen, it's trivial to mix “vendor” cookbooks with our own cookbooks: we have downloaded the “stock” _Monit_ and _Nginx_ cookbooks from the internet to the `/var/chef-solo/site-cookbooks/` directory, while cloning a custom Elasticsearch cookbook to the `/var/chef-solo/cookbooks` directory.

 The _Chef_ domain specific language uses Ruby, a popular and expressive programming language, which makes adjusting and customizing cookbooks very easy.